Engaging Employees in Financial Success

 Business is no different.
 Think of the “weight” as business acumen, that valuable knowledge of finance that rests at the core of every healthy company.

 We recently read a fantastic article from food multi-business Zingerman’s on this subject.
-In it, the writer describes 10 rules that the company has adopted to engage every employee in its financial success, from accountants to managers to dishwashers.
+In it, the writer describes ten rules the company has adopted to engage every employee in its financial success, from accountants to managers to dishwashers.

-Their vision is right in line with ours; we are champions of extending profit responsibility all the way down the management chain.
-For a company to do that successfully, every individual must have access to—and be equipped to understand—financial reports.
+Their vision aligns with ours; we are champions of extending profit responsibility down the management chain.
+For a company to do that successfully, every individual must have access to and be equipped to understand financial reports.